mina-moto/autotoeic/README.md

 # autotoeic

-Automatically solve toeic reading problems.
+This will automatically solve the problems in the toeic reading part (part5,6,7).

 ## Part5
 Diversion of [toeicbert](https://github.com/graykode/toeicbert)．